• Follow Us

 Travel Tourism and agriculture are the basis of the local economy.
 Sikkim is India's major producer of cardamom.
 The local forests have great economic value in timber and wood pulp.
 The state's cotton and wool weaving, carpets, rugs, blankets, and bamboo work are also well known.

 Although it was historically a Buddhist kingdom, the Hindus currently represent the majority.
-Sikkim has close links with Tibet and it's the home of over 250 monasteries of mostly the Nyingma-pa sect.
+Sikkim has close links with Tibet and it's the home of over 250 monasteries mostly the Nyingma-pa sect.

 Buddhism is an integral part of the people and their culture, and many of the recommended trips around Gangtok have a monastery as their ultimate destination.
 The monasteries that are closest to Gangtok are Enchey, Rumtek, and Phodong.
-Click here to see a list of monasteries of Sikkim.
+Click here to see a list of monasteries in Sikkim.

 Nepali is spoken by the vast majority of the population, and Tibetan and Lepcha languages are spoken by specific communities.
 Hindi is understood and spoken throughout Sikkim, English, and Bengali are spoken in tourist centres.